lew-cold/farmtable/readme.md

 During the build process there were a few stages that required help from third parties.
 I decided to have my code reviewed and vice versa.

-Flexbox - Nav Bar (desktop), this was reviewed by Hadi (Hadi Khalili Git Hub here).
+Flexbox - Nav Bar (desktop), this was reviewed by Hadi (https://github.com/hdkhalili).
 Homepage - Margins (desktop), this was reviewed by James (https://github.com/JamesApple)

 # Future Development